KaijuML/personal-website/content/blog/python-dict-from-scratch.md

 What we mean when we say O(1), is that looking for, inserting or removing an element from a Dict is done in constant time, and does not depend on the number of elements currently in the Dict.
 List also have an O(1) insertion time (simply add the element at the end of the list) but have lookup and removal that are O(N): to look up a specific element you need to go through the entire List (consider the case where the element is the last, or worst: not in the list!) and to remove the element, you need first to look it up, then rebuild the list after the removed element.

 This blog post attempts to explain the magic behind Python's Dict, by reconstructing it from scratch using only Python code.
-Most of the information contained in this blog post can be traced back either directly from [cpython source code](https://github.com/python/cpython/blob/main/Objects/dictobject.c) and the two top answers of [How are Python's Built In Dictionaries Implemented?](https://stackoverflow.com/questions/327311/how-are-pythons-built-in-dictionaries-implemented) on StackOverflow.
+Most of the information contained in this blog post can be traced back either directly to [cpython source code](https://github.com/python/cpython/blob/main/Objects/dictobject.c) or the two top answers of [How are Python's Built In Dictionaries Implemented?](https://stackoverflow.com/questions/327311/how-are-pythons-built-in-dictionaries-implemented) on StackOverflow.

 {{< table-of-content >}}

 1. [Introduction](#introduction): we briefly describe a Dict's behavior
 1. [Hashing and building the base dict](#hashing-and-building-the-base-dict): we learn how Python's _hash_ function can be used to magically _know_ where things are stored without having to look everywhere
-1. [Open Adressing & Tombs](#dealing-with-collisions-open-adressing-and-tombs): we deal with collisions using _open addressing_, a smart search function.
+1. [Open Addressing & Tombs](#dealing-with-collisions-open-addressing-and-tombs): we deal with collisions using _open addressing_, a smart search function.
 We don't forget to use tombs when items are deleted...
 1. [Variable size Dict](#variable-size-dict): we dynamically grow our Dict's size, depending on how many items are stored
 1. [Memory Efficiency & Dict Ordering](#memory-efficiency-and-dict-ordering): we make the Dict's internal storage memory efficient, and at the same time sort items by insertion order